 If the average "Joe" is getting 30 MPG, this means that they have saved 5 gallons of gasoline per week.
 If they are paying $2.50 per gallon of gasoline, they will have saved $12.50 per week.
 In one year (again, 52 weeks), they will have saved about $650.00 in fuel costs.
 This sounds reasonably good to me.
 What do you think?

 BASIC STEAM INJECTION

-The author's first steam injection unit, built in 1979, was of an extremely crude design.
+The author's first automotive steam injection unit was built in 1979.
+It was an extremely crude design.
 It was installed on a 1966 Jeep four-wheel-drive pickup which had a 327 CID American Motors V8 engine and a Turbohyramatic-400 automatic transmission.

 The crude steam injection system used in these experiments consisted of a plastic water tank, with a 1/8 inch plastic tube leading to a metal boiler tube.
 This boiler tube consisted of a length of 1/8" OD copper tubing which was wound around the exhaust manifold.
 The complete boiler was then wrapped with aluminum foil.
 This helped to retain as much heat as possible in the boiler system.

 The steam produced in the boiler tube was transferred to the base of the carburetor, for induction into the intake manifold, via a 1/4" OD copper tube.
 This copper tube was insulated to help retain as much heat as possible.
 The steam then entered the carburetor at a point below the throttle plates.

 It should be noted that the very crude, experimental steam injection system (noted above) was fixed to (somewhat) properly meter steam flow only at engine idle speed.
 It truly did not meter the steam properly for higher engine RPM’s or loads.